-HughesNet’s Gen5 satellite internet service has some of the highest speeds in the industry and is dependable enough that many companies, including EarthLink and DISH, bundle it with their other satellite services.
+HughesNet sits high in our list of the best internet providers overall.
+This is because it has some of the highest speeds in the industry and is dependable enough that many companies, including EarthLink and DISH, bundle it with their other satellite services.
 If you live in a rural area and need satellite internet, it’s the best option.

 All of HughesNet’s packages give you downstream speeds up to 25Mbps and upstream speeds up to 3Mbps.
 The latter is standard for satellite internet providers.
 However, the downstream speeds are pretty generous since many providers cap their plans at 10Mbps.
 Fast downstream speeds let you do things like browse your favorite websites, download files and even stream media with normal load times.

-If you hit your bandwidth limit for the month, HughesNet still lets you connect to the internet but at slower, or throttled, downstream speeds of about 1Mbps.
-This isn’t fast enough to watch videos and files will download very slowly.
+If you hit your bandwidth limit for the month, HughesNet still lets you connect to the internet but at slower, or throttled, downstream speeds of about 1-3Mbps.
+This isn’t fast enough to watch HD videos and files will download slowly.

-Like other satellite internet services we reviewed, HughesNet imposes a monthly data allowance, and the amount depends on the package you select.
+Like other satellite internet services, HughesNet imposes a monthly data allowance, and the amount depends on the package you select.
 The basic plan gives you a 10GB allotment of anytime bandwidth, which is a decent amount.
 HughesNet’s premium plan lets you use up to 50GB a month, which is one of the highest bandwidth limits in the industry.
-The company gives you an additional 50GB to use during off-peak hours, between 2 a.m. and 8 a.m., that don’t count against your plan’s regular allotment.
+The company gives you an additional 50GB to use during off-peak hours, between 2am and 8am, that don’t count against your plan’s regular allotment.

 HughesNet has a download manager that helps you control your bandwidth consumption.
 You can automatically schedule large downloads to take place during the middle of the night or any other time.
 Its usage meter also makes it easy to track your bandwidth so you don’t go over your allotted amount and experience throttling.
 If you are worried you might exceed your data allowance one month and don’t want to work with slower speeds until your next billing cycle, HughesNet allows you to purchase additional data in specified increments.